 Your database doesn’t want any more crap email boiler plate content, but that doesn’t mean you shouldn’t send them anything.
-We are consistently seeing over a 40% open rate using video email.
+We are consistently seeing over a 40% open rate using real estate video email.

 We recommend using video email to keep in touch with your database and past clients.
 A hyper local video series does a great job of entertaining your database, while keeping your brand top of mind.
 Your database doesn’t want to always see some kind of sales pitch from you, but they are interested in what’s going on in their community!

-If you were to showcase 2 community videos a month and you distributed them to a list of 150 people, do you think they might remember what you do for a living?
+If you were to showcase 2 community real estate videos a month and you distributed them to a list of 150 people, do you think they might remember what you do for a living?

-Step 4: Real Estate Video Marketing – Distribute Organically On ALL Social Media Platforms
+4. Post Your Real Estate Video On ALL Social Media Platforms

-TIP: Sharing from your business page to your personal page is a NO NO. Upload it organically so you get more reach!
-As a matter of fact upload to every platforms you are on organically and stay away from 3rd party posting tools.
-We stopped using them because we saw decreased engagement (this is 100% my opinion).
+TIP: Sharing from your business page to your personal page is a NO NO. Upload each real estate video organically so you get more reach!

 Don’t over think this part.
 Start overlooking all of your platforms as independent database marketing tools going forward.
 Your business page is different than your personal page.
 Your Instagram is different than your Facebook.
 LinkedIn is different from Instagram.
 Treat each of them independently and don’t be lazy.

 I have generated business from each of these platforms because I am consistent in the way I distribute my content.
-For example: LinkedIn is the platform I generated the least amount of business from, but I did get my largest ever client from it.
 Your database uses social media differently than you do.
 This is why I suggest treating them all independently.

-We also recommend throwing some kind of budget with every video you create going forward.
-Creating video ads on Facebook and You Tube is extremely inexpensive (relatively speaking).
+We also recommend throwing some kind of budget with every real estate video you create.
+Creating real estate video ads on Facebook and You Tube is extremely inexpensive (relatively speaking).
 Never before has an individual been in the position of reaching the masses with a relatively low budget.
 Let’s talk about the 2 types of targeting we recommend.

 Audience #1 – Your Database

-The first audience you want to put your video in front of is your database.
-Inside both Facebook and YouTube, you are able to upload an email list of clients and past customers.
+The first audience you want to put your real estate video in front of is your database.
+Inside Facebook, you are able to upload an email list of clients and past customers.
 The reasoning for doing this is simple.
 Once you upload the data, you can now run ads to this list.